-Iran fires dozens of missiles into Israel in sharp escalation of regional conflict
+Iran fires 180 missiles into Israel in sharp escalation of regional conflict

 U.N. spokesman Stephane Dujarric said Tuesday the U.N. peacekeeping force in southern Lebanon has seen sporadic incursions by Israeli military forces, but “they have not witnessed a full-scale invasion.”

-Hagari said Israel had carried out dozens of small raids inside Lebanon since Oct.
+Hagari, the Israeli army spokesman, said Israel had carried out dozens of small raids inside Lebanon since Oct.
 8, when Hezbollah began firing rockets into Israel after the outbreak of the war in Gaza.

-Hagari said Israeli forces had crossed the border to collect information and destroy Hezbollah infrastructure, including tunnels and weapons.
+He said Israeli forces had crossed the border to collect information and destroy Hezbollah infrastructure, including tunnels and weapons.
 Israel has said Hezbollah was preparing its own Oct.
 7-style attack into Israel.
 It was not immediately possible to confirm those claims.

-Hagari said Israel’s aims for its ground offensive in Lebanon were limited.
+Hagari said Israel’s aims for its current ground offensive in Lebanon were limited.
 “We’re not going to Beirut,” he said.

-The Israeli military was accused of lying to media in 2021 when it released a statement implying ground troops had entered Gaza.
+The Israeli military was accused of lying to the media in 2021 when it released a statement implying ground troops had entered Gaza.
 The military played down the incident as a misunderstanding, but well-sourced military commentators in Israel said it was part of a ruse to lure Hamas into battle.

 Israel strikes more targets and Hezbollah fires rockets

-The Israeli military official said Hezbollah had launched rockets at central Israel on Tuesday, setting off air raid sirens and wounding a man.
+The Israeli military said Hezbollah had launched rockets at central Israel on Tuesday, setting off air raid sirens and wounding a man.
 Hezbollah said it fired salvos of a new kind of medium-range missile at the headquarters of two Israeli intelligence agencies near Tel Aviv.

-The Israeli military official said Hezbollah had also launched projectiles at Israeli communities near the border, targeting soldiers without wounding anyone.
+Hezbollah had also launched projectiles at Israeli communities near the border, targeting soldiers without wounding anyone.

 Israel’s statements indicated it might focus its ground operation on the narrow strip along the border, rather than launching a larger invasion aimed at destroying Hezbollah, as it has attempted in Gaza against Hamas.